 Vertebrate Paleontology presents an overview of the diversity and evolution of vertebrate animals.
 Students will cover the principal kinds of vertebrate fossils, the main features of the evolution of vertebrates and the principles of the paleoecology and taphonomy of vertebrate fossils.
-Prerequisite: GEOL152.
+Prerequisite: GEOL152, or consent of instructor.